Graham Cracker Crust is quick and easy, made with ONLY 3 ingredients and ready in under 20 minutes!

 Graham Cracker Crust is a quick and easy pie crust made from graham crackers, sugar, and butter in under 20 minutes.
 It’s really versatile and PERFECT for the holidays!

-I like to press this into a springform pan to make cheesecake, but you can also press the crumbs into a pie plate for traditional pies.
-I’ve also used this recipe with disposable tinfoil pie plates so I can make a big batch and freeze for when I need them!
+This recipe is great pressed into a springform pan to make cheesecake, but you can also press the crumbs into a pie plate for traditional pies.
+You can also use this recipe with disposable tinfoil pie plates so you can make a big batch and freeze for when you need them!

 You can use this recipe to make both baked and no bake pie crust.
 If you bake it, the sugar will melt and harden to keep the crust solid.
 If you do a no-bake crust, the melted butter will solidify to keep everything in place.

 If you choose not to bake the crust, transfer it to the refrigerator for at least 1-2 hours before filling.
 Use a warm knife to make it easier to cut the pie by dipping it into hot water and drying it completely first.

 If your crust is crumbling, make sure that you are baking it for long enough and at the right temperature (use an oven thermometer to check).
 Also, make sure that you are evenly mixing the crumbs after the butter is added.
 You need to make sure that everything is wet, or it won’t hold.

 You may have added too much butter to the recipe, which hardens when refrigerated.
 It also might be hard because you are pressing too hard when forming the crust to your pan.
 You want to press hard enough to get a good shape and keep the crumbs in place, but don’t go overboard.
 If the crust is overcooked, try lowering the temperature or shortening the cooking time next time.